aribeiro74/COMMEMORtis_SB/notebooks/README.md

 To install the Python extension check https://marketplace.visualstudio.com/items?itemName=ms-python.python

-## Install aditional packages for timelink-mhk interaction
+## Install additional packages for timelink-mhk interaction

-In addition to the base instalation of Python, some specific packages are needed to interact with ``timelink-mhk``.
+In addition to the base installation of Python, some specific packages are needed to interact with ``timelink-mhk``.
 The packages handle sql queries, reading MHK configuration files, and various auxiliary functions.